Plots

 buy property

-Purchasing a plot of land is a significant investment.
+Buying a property is a significant investment.
 To ensure you make the right choice and don't overpay, a well-informed valuation is essential.
-Need support with land valuation?
+Need assistance with property valuation?
 Contact us for personalised advice.

-A solid property valuation is crucial to achieve fair prices and avoid costly mistakes when purchasing.
-Use professional support to minimise risks.
+A sound property valuation is crucial for achieving fair prices and avoiding costly mistakes when buying.
+Use professional support to minimize risks.

 The location, size, and condition of the property are the most important value drivers.
 A good macro and micro location can significantly increase the property's value.

-Professional surveyors provide more precise property valuations than online tools.
-Invest in a full appraisal to ensure you are on the safe side for important decisions and to avoid disputes.
+Professional appraisers provide more precise property values than online tools.
+Invest in a full appraisal to be on the safe side with important decisions and avoid disputes.

 Why is a property valuation important?

-A well-founded property valuation is key to making fair and informed decisions when buying property.
-Whether it's a purchase, sale, inheritance or divorce – an objective valuation forms the basis for an equitable agreement and helps avoid potential disputes.
-A professional valuation by a surveyor provides clarity and security by revealing the property's actual value.
-Objective valuation is crucial to avoid being taken advantage of or having false price expectations.
-This is especially true in complex situations such as asset divisions or when mortgaging a property.
+A thorough property valuation is crucial for making fair and informed decisions when buying land.
+Whether it’s a purchase, sale, inheritance, or divorce, an objective appraisal forms the basis for a fair agreement and helps prevent potential disputes.
+A professional evaluation by a surveyor provides clarity and security by revealing the true value of the property.
+Objective valuation is key to ensuring you are not short-changed or have incorrect price expectations.
+This is especially true in complex cases such as financial settlements or when using a property as collateral.

-The occasions for a property valuation are diverse, ranging from sales intentions and asset divisions to mortgaging.
-Depending on the occasion, the requirements for the accuracy and form of the valuation report vary.
-For a sale, a short report is often sufficient, whereas for legal proceedings or submission to authorities, a full valuation report is required.
-The role of the surveyor is to provide an objective and market-based valuation that considers all relevant factors.
-Different valuation occasions require different types of reports to meet the respective requirements.
-Professional advice helps you choose the right report.
+The occasions for a property valuation are diverse, ranging from intentions to sell, financial settlements, to using a property as collateral.
+Depending on the occasion, the requirements for the accuracy and form of the appraisal vary.
+For a sale, a brief appraisal is often sufficient, while for court proceedings or submission to authorities, a full appraisal is required.
+The role of the surveyor is to carry out an objective and market-compliant valuation, taking all relevant factors into consideration.
+Different valuation occasions require different types of appraisals to meet the respective requirements.
+Professional consultation helps you select the appropriate appraisal.

-Do you want to buy a property and ensure you make an informed decision?
-Our experts support you with precise valuations and comprehensive advice.
-Contact us today to learn more about our services and take the first step towards your successful property purchase.
-Register for free and receive an initial estimate for the value of your desired property.
+Do you want to buy land and ensure you make an informed decision?
+Our experts support you with precise evaluations and comprehensive advice.
+Contact us today to learn more about our services and take the first step towards your successful land purchase.
+Register for free and immediately receive an initial estimate of your desired property’s value.
 Contact us!

-The comparative value method is a common technique for property valuation, where the selling prices of similar properties in the area are compared.
-This method is based on current sales data and the work of valuation committees, which regularly set standard land values.
-By comparing the location, size, layout, and other characteristics of similar properties, the value of a plot can be determined with relative accuracy.
-Current sales data are crucial for the accuracy of the comparative value method.
-The valuation committees play an important role in providing this data.
+The comparable value method is a common approach for property valuation, where the selling prices of similar properties in the area are compared.
+This method relies on current sales data and the work of the appraisal committees, which regularly establish base land values.
+By comparing the location, size, layout, and other features of comparable properties, the value of a property can be determined with relative accuracy.
+Current sales data are crucial for the accuracy of the comparable value method.
+The appraisal committees play an important role in providing this data.

-However, the comparative value method also has its limitations and challenges.
-Especially for undeveloped properties or in areas with few comparable objects, it can be difficult to find sufficient data for a reliable valuation.
-Moreover, detailed analyses of location, size, and characteristics must be conducted to balance differences between the properties.
-Lack of comparable objects can impede the application of the comparative value method.
-A careful analysis is necessary to ensure the accuracy of the valuation.
+However, the comparable value method also has its limitations and challenges.
+Especially for undeveloped properties or in areas with few comparable objects, it can be challenging to find sufficient data for a reliable valuation.
+In addition, detailed analyses of location, size, and characteristics must be conducted to balance differences between the properties.
+A lack of comparable objects can make the application of the comparable value method difficult.
+A thorough analysis is necessary to ensure the accuracy of the valuation.

-The income approach method is primarily used for investment properties, where the property value is calculated based on potential rental income.
-Gross income, net income, and operating costs are thoroughly analysed to determine the sustainable achievable income.
-The property value is then derived from the capitalisation of this income.
-Potential rental income forms the basis for calculating the property value in the income approach method.
-Accurate analysis of income and costs is crucial.
+The income approach is primarily used for investment properties, where the property value is calculated based on potential rental income.
+In this process, gross income, net income, and operating costs are thoroughly analyzed to determine the sustainable income.
+The property value is then derived from the capitalization of this income.
+Potential rental income forms the basis for calculating the property value in the income approach.
+A precise analysis of income and costs is crucial.

 Multiplier and Present Value Transformation

-When applying the income approach method, the multiplier and the present value transformation play an important role.
-The multiplier is influenced by the duration of use and the interest rate and serves to convert annual income into a capital value.
+In applying the income approach, the multiplier and present value transformation play an important role.
+The multiplier is influenced by the duration of use and interest rate and is used to convert the annual income into a capital value.
 The present value transformation considers the time value of money and enables a realistic assessment of the property value.
-Duration of use and interest rate influence the multiplier and thereby the property value.
-A realistic assessment is important for accurate valuation.
+Duration of use and interest rate influence the multiplier and thus the property value.
+A realistic assessment is important for an accurate valuation.

-The cost approach method is used to determine the replacement value of a property.
-It involves considering current construction costs and detailed building characteristics to ascertain the property's value.
-The cost approach method is mainly applied when other valuation methods are not applicable or do not yield meaningful results.
-Current construction costs are vital for determining the replacement value.
-Detailed building characteristics must be considered.
+The replacement cost method is used to determine the replacement value of a property.
+Current construction costs and detailed construction features are considered to determine the property's value.
+The replacement cost method is particularly used when other valuation methods are not applicable or do not provide meaningful results.
+Current construction costs are crucial for determining the replacement value.
+Detailed construction features must be taken into account.

-Standard land values are average selling prices per square metre, set by valuation committees.
-They serve as guidelines for property valuation and can be used as a basis for calculating the property value.
-The basic formula is: number of square metres x standard land value = property value.
-Average selling prices serve as guidelines.
-The valuation committees set the standard land values.
+Base land values are average selling prices per square meter, set by the appraisal committees.
+They serve as a guide for property valuation and can be used as a basis for calculating the property value.
+The basic formula is: Square meters x base land value = property value.
+Average selling prices serve as a guide.
+The appraisal committees set the base land values.

 Limitations and Variations

-Nevertheless, standard land values also have their limitations and variations.
-As they are average values, they do not take into account individual property characteristics such as location, layout, or condition.
-Therefore, actual market values can deviate from standard land values, sometimes by up to 20%.
-Individual property characteristics are not considered when setting standard land values.
-Deviations from the actual market value are possible.
+Base land values also have their limitations and variations.
+As they are average values, they do not take into account individual property features such as location, layout, or characteristics.
+Therefore, actual market values can differ from base land values, sometimes by up to 20%.
+Individual property features are not considered when setting base land values.
+Variations from the actual market value are possible.

 Macrolocation and Microlocation

 The macrolocation and microlocation are crucial factors influencing the property value.
-The macrolocation refers to regional factors such as infrastructure, connectivity, and economic development, while the microlocation includes local factors like proximity to amenities, noise pollution, and neighbourhood.
-A good macrolocation and microlocation can significantly increase the property value.
+The macrolocation refers to regional factors such as infrastructure, connectivity, and economic development, while the microlocation includes local factors like proximity to amenities, noise disturbance, and the neighbourhood.
+A good macrolocation and microlocation can significantly enhance the property value.
 Infrastructure and connectivity are important factors of the macrolocation.
-Proximity to amenities and low noise pollution are characteristics of a good microlocation.
+Proximity to amenities and low noise disturbance are characteristics of a good microlocation.

-Besides location, property characteristics also play a significant role in property valuation.
-These include size, shape, layout, soil quality, buildability, degree of development, and legal encumbrances.
-A large, well-designed, and buildable plot with good soil quality and no legal encumbrances is generally more valuable than a small, awkwardly shaped, and difficult to build on plot with poor soil quality and legal encumbrances.
-Size, shape, and layout influence the buildability and the value of the property.
-Soil quality is important for construction costs.
+Besides location, property features also play a critical role in property valuation.
+These include size, shape, layout, soil condition, buildability, degree of development, and legal encumbrances.
+A large, well-proportioned, and buildable plot with good soil condition and without legal encumbrances is generally more valuable than a small, poorly shaped, and hard-to-build plot with poor soil condition and legal encumbrances.
+Size, shape, and layout influence the buildability and value of the property.
+Soil condition is important for construction costs.

 Special Types of Land

 There are various special types of land that differ in their value levels.
-These include speculative land, undeveloped land, and building land.
-Speculative land is land where buildability can be expected in the foreseeable future, undeveloped land is land that is already earmarked for building but still needs to be developed, and building land is land that can be built on immediately.
-Building land generally has the highest value, followed by undeveloped land and speculative land.
-Development status influences the value level of properties.
-Building land is the most valuable, speculative land the least.
+These include land expected to be developed, undeveloped land, and building land.
+Land expected to be developed is land where buildability is expected in the foreseeable future, undeveloped land is land already intended for construction but still needs development, and building land is land that can be built on immediately.
+Building land usually has the highest value, followed by undeveloped land and land expected to be developed.
+Development status influences the value level of the properties.
+Building land is the most valuable, land expected to be developed the least.

 Role of the Development Plan

 The development plan plays a crucial role in determining the buildability of a property.
-It specifies what type of development is permissible on the property, what construction method is required, and what distance spaces need to be maintained.
-The development plan thus directly influences the property value.
-Type of development and construction method are specified in the development plan.
+It specifies what kind of development is permitted on the property, what building style is prescribed, and what distance regulations must be adhered to.
+Thus, the development plan has a direct impact on the property value.
+Type of development and building style are set out in the development plan.
 The development plan influences the property value.

-When evaluating deep properties, it may be useful to make a distinction between front land and back land.
-The front land is the part of the property that is directly adjacent to the road and is fully usable, while the back land is the part of the property that is further away from the road and may only be of limited use.
-The back land is generally valued less than the front land.
-Full usability characterises the front land.
-The back land may only be of limited use.
+When valuing deep properties, it may be useful to differentiate between front land and hinterland.
+The front land is the part of the property that lies directly on the street and is unrestrictedly usable, while the hinterland is the part of the property that lies further from the street and may only be usable to a limited extent.
+The hinterland is usually valued lower than the front land.
+Unrestricted usability characterises the front land.
+The hinterland may only be usable to a limited extent.

 Online Valuation Tools

-Online valuation tools offer a quick estimate of land value but have limitations in accuracy.
-They rely on general data and algorithms and do not account for individual property features or specific location.
-Thus, they are more suitable as a rough guide and cannot replace a professional valuation.
-General data and algorithms are the foundation of online valuation tools.
-Individual property features are not considered.
+Online valuation tools offer a quick estimate of property value but have limited accuracy.
+They are based on general data and algorithms and do not take into account individual property features or specific locations.
+Therefore, they are more suited as a rough guide and cannot replace a professional appraisal.
+General data and algorithms form the basis for online valuation tools.
+Individual property characteristics are not considered.

 Estate Agent Valuation

-An estate agent valuation is usually cost-effective but not legally valid.
-It is mainly suitable for sales purposes, as the agent assesses the land's value with a view to successful marketing.
+An estate agent valuation is usually cost-effective but not legally binding.
+It is primarily suitable for sales purposes, as the agent assesses the property's value with a view to successful marketing.
 However, for legal disputes or submission to authorities, an estate agent valuation is not sufficient.
-Suitable for sales purposes, but not legally valid.
-The agent assesses the value with a view to successful marketing.
+Suitable for sales purposes, but not legally binding.
+The agent evaluates the value with a view to successful marketing.

 Expert Appraisal

-An expert appraisal provides an objective and market-based valuation.
-The appraiser considers all relevant factors and prepares a detailed report, which is also admissible in court.
-There is a distinction between short reports and full reports.
-A full report is required for court proceedings, while a short report may suffice for other purposes.
-Objective and market-based valuation by the appraiser.
-The appraisal is admissible in court.
+An expert appraisal provides an objective and market-adjusted valuation.
+The expert considers all relevant factors and creates a detailed report that is also valid in court.
+A distinction is made between short reports and full reports.
+A full report is required for court proceedings, while a short report may be sufficient for other purposes.
+Objective and market-adjusted valuation by the expert.
+The report is also valid in court.

 Types of Experts

-There are various types of experts, differing in their recognition and the legal validity of their appraisals.
+There are different types of experts that vary in the recognition and legal validity of their reports.
 These include publicly appointed and sworn experts, certified experts, and independent experts.
-Publicly appointed and sworn experts hold the highest recognition and are authorised to prepare appraisals for court proceedings.
-Publicly appointed and sworn experts hold the highest recognition.
-They are authorised to prepare appraisals for court proceedings.
+Publicly appointed and sworn experts have the highest recognition and are authorized to create reports for court proceedings.
+Publicly appointed and sworn experts have the highest recognition.
+They are authorized to create reports for court proceedings.

 Ownership and Disposal Rights

-The ownership and disposal rights play an important role in property valuation.
-Encumbrances and restrictions, such as rights of way or usufruct, can reduce the value of the property.
+The ownership and disposal rights play a significant role in property valuation.
+Encumbrances and restrictions such as rights of way or usufruct can diminish the property's value.
 Therefore, it is important to consider these rights during the valuation.
 Encumbrances and restrictions can reduce the property's value.
 Rights of way and usufruct are examples of such rights.

 Building and Usage Rights

 The building and usage rights are determined by the development plan.
-It specifies what type of development is permissible on the property and what usage is allowed.
-Thus, the development plan has a direct impact on the property's value.
-The type of development and usage is specified in the development plan.
-The development plan influences the property's value.
+It specifies the type of development allowed on the property and what usage is permitted.
+Thus, the development plan directly influences the property's value.
+The type of development and usage are defined in the development plan.
+The development plan impacts the property's value.

-The contaminated land register contains information about possible soil contamination on the property.
-Soil contamination can reduce the property's value and incur remediation costs.
-Therefore, it is important to consider the contaminated land register during valuation.
+The contaminated sites register contains information about possible soil contamination on the property.
+Soil contamination can decrease the property value and incur remediation costs.
+It is therefore crucial to consider the contaminated sites register in the valuation.
 Soil contamination can reduce the property's value.
 Remediation costs may arise.

-The cost of a property valuation depends on various factors.
-These include the complexity of the property, the chosen valuation method, and the provider.
-A brief report is usually less expensive than a detailed report.
-Complexity, valuation method, and provider influence the costs.
-A brief report is cheaper than a detailed report.
+The costs of a property valuation depend on various factors.
+These include the complexity of the property, the valuation method chosen, and the provider.
+A brief appraisal is generally cheaper than a detailed appraisal.
+Complexity, valuation method, and provider affect the costs.
+A brief appraisal is more affordable than a detailed appraisal.

 Fee Structures

 The fee structures for a property valuation can vary depending on the provider.
-It is therefore advisable to obtain various quotes before commissioning and to have the costs transparently broken down.
+It is therefore advisable to obtain various quotes before commissioning the work and have the costs broken down transparently.
 A transparent breakdown of costs helps avoid unexpected expenses.
-Transparent breakdown of costs is important before commissioning.
+Transparent cost breakdown before commissioning is important.
 Different quotes should be obtained.

 Zertifizierungen und Mitgliedschaften

-When selecting the right surveyor, you should pay attention to certifications and memberships in professional associations.
-These are quality features of a professional surveyor.
+When selecting the right expert, you should pay attention to certifications and memberships in professional associations.
+These are quality indicators of a professional expert.
 The Bundesverband Deutscher Sachverständiger und Fachgutachter e.V. is an example of such an association.
-Certifications and memberships are quality features.
-The Bundesverband Deutscher Sachverständiger und Fachgutachter e.V. is an example of a professional association.
+Certifications and memberships are quality indicators.
+The Bundesverband Deutscher Sachverständiger und Fachgutachter e.V. is an example of an association.

 Referenzen und Erfahrung

-Alongside certifications and memberships, references and experience are also important criteria when selecting the right surveyor.
-A surveyor with proven expertise in property valuation and specialization in certain types of properties or valuation occasions is usually the best choice.
+In addition to certifications and memberships, references and experience are important criteria when choosing the right expert.
+An expert with proven expertise in property valuation and specialisation in certain types of properties or valuation purposes is usually the best choice.
 Proven expertise is important.
-Specialization in certain types of properties or valuation occasions can be advantageous.
+Specialisation in certain types of properties or valuation purposes can be advantageous.

-The digitalisation of valuation processes is progressing.
-The use of software and databases allows for increased efficiency and improved data analysis.
-This leads to quicker and more precise valuations.
-Increased efficiency and improved data analysis through the use of software and databases.
-Faster and more accurate valuations are the result.
+The digitisation of assessment processes is advancing.
+The use of software and databases enables increased efficiency and improved data analysis.
+This leads to faster and more precise assessments.
+Increased efficiency and improved data analysis are achieved through the use of software and databases.
+Faster and more precise assessments are the result.

 Sustainability and Ecological Aspects

-Sustainability and ecological aspects also play an increasing role in the property valuation.
-The consideration of environmental factors such as soil quality, contamination, and energy efficiency is becoming more important.
-This can influence the value of a property.
-Environmental factors are considered in the valuation.
+Sustainability and ecological aspects are also playing an increasingly important role in property valuation.
+Considering environmental factors such as soil quality, contamination, and energy efficiency is becoming increasingly important.
+This can affect the value of a property.
+Environmental factors are considered during the valuation.
 Soil quality, contamination, and energy efficiency are examples of such factors.

-A solid property valuation is essential for making informed decisions and ensuring fair prices.
-It helps minimize risks and identify opportunities.
-Therefore, a professional appraisal by a qualified surveyor is advisable.
-Informed decisions and fair prices are the outcome of a well-founded valuation.
-A professional appraisal is recommended.
+A thorough property valuation is essential for informed decisions and fair pricing.
+It helps minimise risks and identify opportunities.
+Therefore, a professional appraisal by a qualified surveyor is recommended.
+Informed decisions and fair pricing result from a comprehensive valuation.
+A professional appraisal is advisable.

 Recommendations for Buyers and Sellers

-Buyers and sellers should prioritize professional appraisals for major decisions and consider all relevant factors and legal aspects.
-Thorough preparation and comprehensive analysis are key to a successful property purchase or sale.
-Prioritize professional appraisals and consider all relevant factors.
-Careful preparation is important.
+Buyers and sellers should prioritise professional surveys when making important decisions and consider all relevant factors and legal aspects.
+Careful preparation and comprehensive analysis are key to successful buying or selling of property.
+Prioritise professional surveys and consider all relevant factors.
+Thorough preparation is essential.

-Do you want to buy a property and ensure you're making an informed decision?
+Looking to purchase property and ensure you make an informed decision?
 Our experts support you with precise valuations and comprehensive advice.
 Contact us today to learn more about our services and take the first step towards your successful property purchase.
-Register for free and receive an immediate initial estimate for the value of your desired property.
+Register for free and receive an instant estimate of the value of your desired property.
 Contact us!

-The Gutachterausschüsse play an important role in providing up-to-date sales data and determining standard land values.
+The Gutachterausschüsse play an important role in providing current sales data and determining standard land values.

-What factors most heavily influence the value of a plot of land?
+Which factors most strongly influence the value of a property?

-The key factors are the location (macro and micro locations), the size and layout, the buildability, the soil quality, and the level of development.
-Legal considerations such as property rights and development plans also play a crucial role.
+The most important factors are the location (macro and micro location), the size and layout, the buildability, the soil condition, and the degree of development.
+Legal aspects such as ownership rights and development plans also play a crucial role.

-What valuation methods are there and when should they be applied?
+What valuation methods are there and when are they applied?

-There is the comparative value method (for developed and undeveloped plots), the income value method (for investment properties), and the asset value method (when other methods are not applicable).
+There is the comparison value method (for both developed and undeveloped properties), the capitalised earnings value method (for investment properties), and the asset value method (when other methods are not applicable).
 The choice of method depends on the characteristics of the property.

-What are standard land values and how reliable are they?
+What are land reference values and how reliable are they?

-Standard land values are average sales prices per square metre set by valuation committees.
-They serve as a guideline, but do not take individual property characteristics into account and may therefore deviate by up to 20% from the actual market value.
+Land reference values are average sale prices per square metre, determined by expert committees.
+They serve as a guideline, but do not take individual property features into account and can therefore deviate up to 20% from the actual market value.

-For a secure purchase, an appraisal is recommended, especially if it involves a significant investment or potential legal disputes.
-A full appraisal is required for court proceedings, while a brief appraisal may be sufficient for sales purposes.
+For a secure purchase, a survey is recommended, especially if it involves a large investment or if legal disputes are imminent.
+A comprehensive survey is required for court proceedings, while a short survey may suffice for sales purposes.

-What is the difference between a brief appraisal and a full appraisal?
+What is the difference between a short survey and a comprehensive survey?

-A brief appraisal is a more cost-effective, less detailed evaluation often used for sales purposes.
-A full appraisal is more comprehensive, detailed, and required for legal proceedings or for submission to authorities.
+A short survey is a more affordable, less detailed evaluation often used for sales purposes.
+A comprehensive survey is more thorough, detailed, and required for court proceedings or when presenting to authorities.

-What role does the development plan play in purchasing land?
+What role does the development plan play in property purchasing?

-The development plan specifies what type of development is permitted on the land, what building style is required, and what setbacks must be observed.
-It has a direct impact on the property value and use possibilities.
+The development plan determines what type of construction is permitted on the property, the prescribed building method, and the setback distances that must be observed.
+It has a direct impact on property value and potential uses.

-What should I consider when choosing an appraiser?
+What should I consider when choosing a surveyor?

-Look for certifications, memberships in professional associations (e.g., Bundesverband Deutscher Sachverständiger und Fachgutachter e.V.), and references.
-An appraiser with proven expertise in land valuation is the best choice.
+Pay attention to certifications, membership in professional associations (e.g., Federal Association of German Experts and Surveyors), and references.
+A surveyor with proven expertise in property valuation is the best choice.

 Digitalisation enables increased efficiency and improved data analysis through the use of software and databases.
-This leads to faster and more precise valuations, but does not replace the expertise of a qualified appraiser.
+This leads to faster and more accurate valuations, but does not replace the expertise of a qualified surveyor.